Eunice Kennedy Shriver

-She was a sister of U.S. President John F. Kennedy, U.S. Senators Robert F. Kennedy and Edward Kennedy, Rosemary Kennedy, and U.S. Ambassador to Ireland Jean Kennedy Smith, sister-in-law of Jacqueline Kennedy as well as the mother-in-law of Arnold Schwarzenegger.
-She was married to Sargent Shriver, who was the United States Ambassador to France and was the Democratic nominee for Vice President of the United States in 1972.

 Early life, education, and early career

 Eunice Mary Kennedy was born in Brookline, Massachusetts, on July 10, 1921.
-She was the fifth of nine children of Joseph P. Kennedy, Sr., and Rose Fitzgerald.
-Her siblings included U.S. President John F. Kennedy, U.S. Attorney General and U.S. Senator Robert F. Kennedy, U.S. Senator Edward Kennedy, and U.S. Ambassador to Ireland Jean Kennedy Smith.
+She was the fifth of nine children of Joseph P. Kennedy Sr., and Rose Fitzgerald.
+Her siblings included U.S. President and Senator John F. Kennedy, U.S. Attorney General and U.S. Senator Robert F. Kennedy, U.S. Senator Edward Kennedy, and U.S. Ambassador to Ireland Jean Kennedy Smith.

-Shriver was educated at the Convent of The Sacred Heart, Roehampton (in London), and Manhattanville College.
-After graduating from Stanford University in 1943 with a Bachelor of Science degree in sociology, she worked for the Special War Problems Division of the U.S. State Department.
-She eventually moved to the U.S. Justice Department as executive secretary for a project dealing with juvenile delinquency.
-She served as a social worker at the Federal Industrial Institution for Women for one year before moving to Chicago in 1951 to work with the House of the Good Shepherd women's shelter and Chicago Juvenile Court.
+Eunice was educated at the Convent of the Sacred Heart School in Noroton, Connecticut, and Manhattanville College.
+She studied at Stanford University where she competed on the swimming and track and field teams.
+After graduating from Stanford in 1943 with a Bachelor of Science degree in sociology, she moved to Washington, D.C. and worked for the Special War Problems Division of the U.S. State Department.
+Kennedy eventually moved to the U.S. Justice Department as executive secretary for a project dealing with juvenile delinquency.
+During her time in Washington, she shared a townhouse in Georgetown with her brother John, then a U.S. Congressman.
+Kennedy served as a social worker at the Federal Industrial Institution for Women for one year before moving to Chicago in 1951 to work with the House of the Good Shepherd women's shelter and Chicago Juvenile Court.